-1. Any person An agent defined under section 3 of PCCA. i.
-Conspiracy ii.Obtaining an Undue Advantage 2.
+1. Any person An agent defined under section 3 of PCCA. i .
+Conspiracy i.Obtaining an Undue Advantage 2.
 Corruptly 3.
 Solicits/Accepts/ Obtains/attempts to obtain 4.
-Any advantage as an inducement to/reward for/on account of that advantage should be the one that induces him to do/ for bearing to do, anything in relation to his principal's affairs or business 5.
-To do/forbear to do anything in relation to his principal's affairs or business The agent need not necessarily have authority to do or forbear to do anything in relation to the principal's affairs or business.
+Any advantage as an inducement to/reward for/on account of advantage 5.
+To do/forbear to do anything in relation to his principal's affairs or business which was in relation to his principal's business/affairs.